 - Carrying twins or multiples

-Unfortunately, many birth injuries and risks occur during C-section deliveries.
-While some can’t be prevented, others are a direct result of medical errors and negligence.
+Unfortunately, there are still risks involved with C-section deliveries.
+While some injuries cannot be predicted or prevented, others are a direct result of medical errors or medical negligence.

-Fetal lacerations are cuts, scrapes, and other similar injuries caused to an infant that typically occur during a C-section procedure.
-In most cases, fetal lacerations occur due to improperly-performed procedures by healthcare providers.
-Fetal lacerations range in severity, from mild to serious, and may lead to host of other health conditions, including Erb’s paly, Klumpke’s palsy, fractures, cervical cord injuries, and more.
+Fetal lacerations are cuts, scrapes and other similar injuries to an infant that can occur during a C-section procedure.
+In most cases, fetal lacerations occur due to a surgeon improperly making incisions or scraping the baby with surgical tools during delivery.
+Fetal lacerations range in severity, from mild to serious, and may lead to a host of other health conditions, including Erb’s palsy, Klumpke’s palsy, fractures and more.

 Infant Breathing Problems

-Infants are much more likely to experience breathing problems if delivered by C-section.
-It’s important that babies are constantly monitored after birth as breathing problems may lead to respiratory distress syndrome and long-term health problems.
+Infants are much more likely to experience breathing problems if they are delivered via C-section.
+It is important that babies are constantly monitored after birth as breathing problems may lead to respiratory distress syndrome and long-term health problems.

-In some instances, physicians fail to schedule a C-section despite the fact that the warning signs are there.
-For example, fetal distress is one of the most common reasons that C-sections are scheduled and carried out.
-A delayed C-section can also be caused by failure to closely monitor the mother for distress, and in some cases, failure to secure an operation room in time to perform the surgery.
+In some instances, physicians fail to schedule a C-section despite the fact that warning signs are present.
+For example, fetal distress is one of the most common reasons that C-sections are ordered.
+A delayed C-section can be caused by failure to closely monitor the mother or infant for signs of distress.

 A delayed C-section can lead to a myriad of injuries.
 In the most severe cases, infant death may occur.
 Other consequences may include:

 - Oxygen deprivation

 - Heightened risk of physical injuries